 Canada and the Caribbean Development Bank

-The CDB's focus on promoting broad-based economic growth, strengthening economic infrastructure and supporting private sector development makes it a key multilateral partner for Canada in its efforts to help the region build economic foundations, grow businesses and invest in people.
+The CDB's focus on building environmental, social and economic resilience makes it a key multilateral partner for Canada in its efforts to help the region build broad based economic growth and reduce poverty.

 - Date Modified: